RiddleTime/Race-Element/src/content/guide/guide-multi-sim.md

 5. Set Data Out IP Address to: `127.0.0.1`
 6. Set Data Out Port to: `5300`
 7. Set Data Out Packet Format to: `Car Dash`
+8. If Windows asks permission for network access allow it else race element won't be able to receive data from Forza Motorsport 8.
+9.
 # Le Mans Ultimate
 1. Open the installation folder of Le Mans Ultimate
 2. Go to `Plugins`